abpframework/abp/docs/en/Modules/Cms-Kit/Blog-System.md

 #### Repositories

 This module follows the [Repository Best Practices & Conventions](https://docs.abp.io/en/abp/latest/Best-Practices/Repositories) guide.

-Following custom repositories are defined for this feature:
+The following repositories are defined for this feature:

 - `IBlogRepository`
 - `IBlogPostRepository`